tdincer/PPChallenge/README.md

 ## 1. Forecasting Problem

 **Data:** The dataset is very small, containing only 96 samples to train machine learning models, and 24 samples to predict the hourly wholesale price of electricity.
-The dataset contains $Date$​, $Hour$​, and $Regional Power Demand$​ information to predict the wholesale price of electricity.
-In all my data pipelines, I used only the $Hour$​ and $Power Demand$​​ columns to train models and discarded the $Date$​​​ column as the dataset does not reveal any seasonal (weekly, monthly, yearly) patterns.
+The dataset contains $Date$​, $Hour$​, and $Regional Power Demand$​ information.
+In all my data pipelines, I used only the $Hour$​ and $Power Demand$​​ columns to train models and discarded the $Date$​​​​ column as the it does not reveal any seasonal (weekly, monthly, yearly) patterns.

 **Models:** I trained Xgboost and Lightgbm models.
 The Xgboost data pipeline transformed the $Hour$ column with the OneHotEncoder and standard-scaled the power demand whereas the lightgbm data pipeline transformed the $Hour$ column with the OrdinalEncoder.